LubovFedoseeva/Analysis-of-the-activities-4-companies/README.md

-# Analytic_task_vk

-This is the directory for checking analytic task for VK on internship Data Analyst.
+# Project "Analysis of the activities and development of four companies"

+I have data on the activities of four companies.

-The data was given and need to do conclusions with visualisation via Jupyter Notebook.
+I need to analyze them and do conclusions with visualization via Jupyter Notebook.

+Conclusions:
+- determine which company has the largest number of registered accounts.
+- calculated % of the total number of accounts.
+- identified popular platforms which users used.
+- looked at summa orders and GMV.